kaamiiaar/Automated-Irrigation-Demo/README.md

 - Hardware Assembly: Connect the temperature, humidity, and soil moisture sensors to the ESP8266 board.
 Attach the relay module for controlling the irrigation system.
 - Software Setup: Flash the ESP8266 with the provided firmware.
 Ensure it is configured to connect to your Wi-Fi network.
 - Database Connection: Set up the cloud database and ensure the ESP8266 board is programmed to send data to this database.

+## Features
+#### Data Collection
+Leveraging ESP8266 for real-time data acquisition from various sensors.
+#### Cloud Integration
+Sending sensor data to a cloud-based database (000webhost.com is used as host to view the demo file).
+#### Automated Irrigation
+Triggering irrigation processes when soil moisture falls below a set threshold.

 ## Usage
 - Monitoring Data: Check the cloud database for real-time data from the sensors.